 4 Day Split is Simple and Effective

 So, your 4-day split workout routine for lean muscle gain is simple, but also effective.
 The key is the long game!
 You have to be consistent, and make it part of your DNA.
-Your weekly routine, and rarely miss a week.
+Cement it into your weekly routine, and rarely miss a week.

 As you can probably imagine, this routine is incredibly customizable, and you can make it work in numerous different ways.